mheiges/vagrant-wdk-templatedb/README.md

 For the brave, all the configuration features of Vagrant and VirtualBox are of course available as well, but there is no requirement that you tinker with them.

+## VPN setup, if needed

+The website uses a UGA Postgres database.
+If off-campus you will need a VPN setup in advance so the WDK can connect.
+If the WDK can not connect to the database it will not start.
+There are many options for a VPN.
+[sshuttle](https://github.com/jagheterfredrik/sshuttle) is one of them.

+    sshuttle -r <user>@<ugahost> <uga ip subnet>.0/24

+`<ugahost>` is a server that has clear access to the Postgres database.
+Tunneling is limited to packets destined to `<uga ip subnet>` .

 ## Start the virtual machine

 In the project dir run `vagrant up`.
 Vagrant will download the base box on the first